FLuxxcreations/ModzBott/README.md

 `all` - All server events

 **Logging commands:** <br>
-<mark> **All server logging commands require the user to have the manage server commands.
+<mark> **All server logging commands require the user and the bot to have the manage server commands.
 Users who do not have this permission will not be able to use it.** </mark>

 `/logging enable` - Enables all logging for the server.
 This will create a <br>`#modzbott-logging` channel if a logging channel has not already been set or if the command has been used for the first time.